Skip to content

 VariableDefaultDescription

-OPENAI_API_KEYRequired for openai backend
+OPENAI_API_KEYRequired for the openai backend

 Use agentlens_recall when the agent needs to search its memory for relevant past experience.